 It’s no surprise that the Internet of Things (IoT) devices are highly vulnerable to cyber attacks but who would know a time would come when these devices will become a security threat to institutions?
+This case involves a coffee machine and a ransomware attack.

-A few months ago researchers exposed life threatening vulnerabilities in IIoT (Industrial Internet of Things) devices specifically Industrial robots.
-In their findings, robots could be hacked, but in this case, we are about to discuss a smart coffee machine or an Internet connected coffee machine.
+A few months ago researchers exposed life-threatening vulnerabilities in IIoT (Industrial Internet of Things) devices specifically Industrial robots.
+In their findings, robots could be hacked, but in this case, we are about to discuss a smart coffee machine or an Internet-connected coffee machine.

 The incident took place in June 2017 and was shared by a chemical engineer on Reddit who goes by the handle of “C10H15N1.”
 He works as a PLC (Programmable Logic Controllers) expert in a company that has multiple petrochemical factories making chemicals in Europe.